stanmaz/BBOalert/README.md

 The "Data" menu contains commands related to the data input/output :

-- <b>Import</b> : to read new data from the clipboard
+- <b>Paste (New)</b> : to read new data from the clipboard
-- <b>Append</b> : to append additional data from the clipboard
+- <b>Paste (Append)</b> : to append additional data from the clipboard
 - <b>Clear</b> : to erase all data
-- <b>Export All</b> : write all data to the clipboard
+- <b>Copy All</b> : write all data to the clipboard
-- <b>Export New</b> : write data related to tha manual alerts  to the clipboard
+- <b>Copy New</b> : write data related to tha manual alerts  to the clipboard
-- <b>Export Log</b> : write log data to the clipboard.
+- <b>Copy Log</b> : write log data to the clipboard.
 Log data should be provided with a bug report related to unexpected bid explanation retrieved from the data

 The "Settings" menu contains commands to enable/disable features :